george-ajayiola/Intrusion-detection-lab-with-wazuh/README.md

   - Next, select the correct architecture and Wazuh server address.

     ![](img/Architectue.png)
   - Next, you will be presented with commands to download, install, and start the Wazuh agent.
-Copy the commands and run them in the Ubuntu Server you just installed.
+Copy the commands and run them in the Ubuntu Server you just created.

     ![](img/install.png)
   - check the status of the Wazuh agent